bovinespongiformflu/squidviz/README.md

 The Physical tree does not update automatically so there's a refresh button.
 The Logical tree *does* update automatically; you will soon realize, once you get to know it, that this is a feature that you will want to turn off from time to time.
 That's what the checkbox does.

-There's a hidden terminal window (hint: click on the red "squidviz" in the header) and a hidden PG state legend (hint: click on "LOGICAL").
-These are collapsed by default to keep things tidy, as SquidViz was originally built for demo purposes.
+Thereis  a hidden PG state legend (hint: click on "LOGICAL").
+It is collapsed by default to keep things tidy.

-Check out this video of [SquidViz in action](http://objects.dreamhost.com/rossturk/squidviz.mov).

 ## Wat SquidViz it is not?

-This was built as a demonstration and learning tool.
-As such, there are a few things that SquidViz particularly is *not*.

-SquidViz is not a full-featured Ceph admininstration or monitoring system.
-A real management tool would scale beyond a dozen or so OSDs (or beyond a thousand or so PGs), while this one will not.
-A real management tool would also dynamically update, while this one relies on refreshing iframes.
-In short, anyone doing real work with Ceph should outgrow this almost immediately.

 SquidViz is not part of the Ceph Project.